Submodules¶

 The

-parameter passed to FFMPEG.
-This should specify the naming convention of the image sequence, e.g.frame_%03d.png
+-iparameter passed to FFMPEG.
+This should specify the naming convention of the image sequence, e.g.frame_%03d.png.output_filename : str

 Name of file to save the movie to, e.g.